 Control Summary: How user accounts are generated, secured, controlled, and authorized.

-For containers and Kubernetes: Implement detections for processes or users trying to break beyond the security constraints of their assigned user and service accounts.
+For cloud, containers and Kubernetes: Implement detections for processes or users trying to break beyond the security constraints of their assigned user and service accounts.
 Do it at container image or runtime level.

 Audit and accountability

 Control Summary: How audits of activity are generated and stored, and how alerts are triggered, reviewed, and responded to.